daattali/beautiful-jekyll/travel.md

 </div>

 ### Trip to Greece
 I studied abroad in Greece where I had the opportunity to work with Greek College Students and participate in the study of Business, Law, and Ethics.
 Over the span of 4 weeks, we were based in Athens, Syros, and Nafplion.
 I learned about the Greek economic system and how it compares to that in the United States, law and policy related to key business operations, and Greek history and culture.
-I was tought by professors from my home college as well as professors from the University of Athens and corporate representatives from companies like Coca-Cola.
+I was taught by professors from my home college as well as professors from the University of Athens and corporate representatives from companies like Coca-Cola.
 We hiked monuments, visited museums, and took cooking and dancing classes.
 <div class="travel-section">
   <button class="toggle-button" data-gallery="gallery-greece">View Photos</button>
   <div id="gallery-greece" class="gallery">